 The burden of proof is with the party that invokes a certain fact to be proved.
 As a rule, the tax authorities invoke and should prove their claims in the audit report, therefore grounding the tax assessment, and it is for the taxpayer to challenge such views and refute those proofs in the administrative or judicial claim.

-In the case of criminal tax litigation the burden of proof rests with the public prosecutor.
+In criminal tax litigation, the burden of proof rests with the Public Prosecutor.